MKwiatosz/Global_Terrorism_Database_Kaggle_Competition/README.md

 ## Installation

-- Before you will start first you have to install dependencies, you can copy and paste code below into your command line:
+- Before you start, first you have to install dependencies, you can copy and paste the code below into your command line:
 `pip install numpy pandas plotly seaborn matplotlib folium `

-- After that download the data:
+- After that download the data from here:
  <a href="https://www.kaggle.com/START-UMD/gtd/downloads/gtd.zip/3" target="_blank">Kaggle Global Terrorism Database</a>
 - Move the downloaded file `globalterrorismdb_0718dist.csv` to the gtd folder BELOW `Global_Terrorism_Database_Kaggle_Competition` folder